 The session engaged in a town hall consultation and featured a unique multistakeholder interactive dialogue between expert 'setting the scene' speakers and participants attending the session and engaged online.
-Various panelists noted the importance of transparent and inclusive multistakeholder approaches to sustainable development; including the significant role that the IGF can continue to play in facilitating debates with diverse stakeholders, including stakeholders from the development community, on supporting the 17 SDGs.
+Various speakers noted the importance of transparent and inclusive multistakeholder approaches to sustainable development; including the significant role that the IGF can continue to play in facilitating debates with diverse stakeholders, including stakeholders from the development community, on supporting the 17 SDGs.
 The need to specifically address the challenges women, the youth, the elderly, and disabled people face in respect of sustainable development was also emphasised.
-Panelists noted that in ensuring that the Internet and other ICTs do in fact support sustainable development, it remains vital to put people first, not technology.
+Both speakers and participants from the floor noted that in ensuring that the Internet and other ICTs do in fact support sustainable development, it remains vital to put people first, not technology.